- Frequently Asked Questions

 After I file a claim, how long does it take to receive my funds?

-Depending on our current volume and the complexity of your claim it will take approximately 4-6 weeks to process your claim once we have received all the required documentation.
+Processing time varies throughout the year depending on our current volume and the complexity of your claim.
 The period may be extended if all of the required documentation is not included with the original claim package.
 Claims with securities will take longer.
+Our phone recording will provide the most current processing time.

 I received a claim form from your office.
 Why can’t I find my name on your database?